PeaShooterBob/tic-tac-toe-elixir/README.md

 `mix deps.get` to get the dependencies

 ### Run the tests
-Not ideal, but `git checkout -b test`
+Not ideal, but `git checkout origin/test`
 `mix test` to run the tests

 ### Run the game